isabelcooper/hotelShellSample/README.md

 # Happy Hotel

-To get started, try running `npm run test`.
+## Getting started

+- Fork this repo to your account (`Fork` top right)
+- `git clone` your repo to your local machine
+- change directory into your new hotelShell repo (`cd hotelShell`)
+- run `npm run test` - there should be a failing test to get you going

-### Hotel Rules:
+## Hotel Rules:
 - No extensions can be made to the hotel or its component parts without first implementing a failing test
 - The hotel is not responsible for keeping guest or restaurant data
+- Read through the features and pick off the easiest first, they not necessarily in order :)

+### F
 ### Features to add:

 #### Checking In
-- [ ] Confirm a stay for tonight and update the hotel
+- [X] Confirm a stay for tonight and update the hotel
-- [ ] Don't forget about your first guest when another checks in
+- [X] Don't forget about your first guest when another checks in
-- [ ] Allow multiple guests to check in at once
+- [X] Allow multiple guests to check in at once
-- [ ] Don't allow the same guest to check in more than once (throw an error?)
+- [X] Don't allow the same guest to check in more than once (throw an error?)
-- [ ] Don't allow a guest to check in if there are no free rooms
+- [X] Don't allow a guest to check in if there are no free rooms
-- [ ] BONUS: Consider refactoring your 'checkIn' function
+- [X] BONUS: Consider refactoring your 'checkIn' function

 #### Check out
-- [ ] On checking out a guest, update the hotel system to record the free room
+- [X] On checking out a guest, update the hotel system to record the free room
 - [ ] Request payment from the guest on checkout

+#### Concierge
+- [ ] Print messages to guest to a screen and allow them to input responses

 #### Guests
 - [ ] Store guests' names and dietary requirements eg vegetarian, nut allergy etc.